Skip to content

 AuthenticationBearer token or x-api-key header

-Input formatsMP4 video, WAV/MP3 audio — via URL or direct upload
+Input formatsMP4 video and WAV/MP3 audio, via URL or direct upload

 Max concurrent jobsDepends on plan